Joe Anyon: Port Vale

 Following a 3–1 home defeat to Macclesfield Town in the FA Cup on 28 November 2008, Anyon blasted his teammates, labelling their performance as "a disgrace".
 He fractured his tibia after clashing with Drew Talbot in a 2–1 defeat at Chesterfield on 28 March 2009, bringing a premature end to his season.
 Despite this, his performances that season earned him the 2009 Player of the Year Award, as well as the award for the best player away from home.
 The season began with a disagreement with then-manager Lee Sinnott, but Anyon was #1 under Glover and conceded sixty goals in his 39 appearances, giving Vale one of the better defensive records in the lower half of the League Two table.
 In May 2009 he signed a new one-year contract with the Vale.

-He returned to fitness to play a reserve game on 23 September 2009.
+He returned to fitness to play a reserve team game on 23 September 2009.
 His next challenge was to displace teenager Chris Martin.
 He was transfer listed in late September, along with the entire Port Vale squad, after manager Micky Adams saw his team slip to a third consecutive defeat.
-He said he did not intend to move out on loan to aid in his comeback, despite admitting he had "itchy feet" over a return to first team action.
+He said he did not intend to move out on loan to aid in his comeback, despite admitting he had "itchy feet" over a return to first-team action.
 In January 2010 he stated that he was willing to join another club on loan in order to get some games.
 However, he returned to the starting line up at Vale Park the next month, after young rival Martin was rested.
 He performed well over seven games, but made two costly errors that resulted in two goals and dropped points in the play-off hunt.
 Thus he was consigned to the bench until the season's end, at which point he was told he would not be offered a new contract at the club.
 However, he was told that if he failed to find a new club then he may be offered a new contract at Vale Park on reduced pay.